-The University of Puerto Rico (UPR) System, in compliance with applicable federal and state laws1 and forthcoming regulations, is committed to provide equal opportunity access in education and employment without discriminating on the basis of age, sex, sexual orientation, color, nationality, origin, social condition, political ideas, religious beliefs, physical or mental disabilities, or veteran status.
+The University of Puerto Rico (UPR) System, in compliance with applicable federal and state laws1 and forthcoming regulations, is committed to provide equal opportunity access in education and employment without discriminating based on age, sex, sexual orientation, color, nationality, origin, social condition, political ideas, religious beliefs, physical or mental disabilities, or veteran status.
 The Equal Employment Opportunity Office (EEO) is the office appointed by the UPR to ensure compliance with legislation that applies to civil rights.